Grant Etchegary, Artistic Director

 Dominic is currently a freelance performer and teacher in St. John’s, and frequently performs in solo violin, string duo, trio, quartet and orchestral settings.
 He is a versatile performer, and is proficient in many styles including classical, folk, pop, rock and jazz.
 Dominic is also very passionate teacher and enjoys sharing his love of music with others.

-Kiera Galway, Executive Director
+Amanda Joseph, Executive Director